 - How well their results compare to global companies within and outside their industry

 Many employees don’t look forward to compliance training or even despise it.
 With the way some courses are presented, this negative opinion is understandable—the learning isn’t just unappealing, but also irrelevant and time-wasting.
 Innovative, active compliance training addresses this aversion by delivering content that is engaging, resonant, timely, challenging, relevant, and maybe even a little bit fun.
 Employees come to enjoy the training—or, at least, not resist it—thus increasing the likelihood they will learn something important to apply to their day-to-day responsibilities.
 Furthermore, if they like the training, they’ll embrace and benefit from follow-up measures that show up in their inboxes.

 Quality compliance inevitably trickles down into a better customer experience.
 Directly, employees who’ve benefited from great online compliance training develop a deeper respect for customers and are more diligent in safeguarding their data.
 Reputationally, compliance prevents customers from seeing embarrassing headlines about a company or getting the dreaded notice that they’re eligible for free credit monitoring (in the event of, say, a data breach).
 Granted, this is a “no news is good news” type of benefit, but consumers quietly appreciate when the companies they do business with aren’t running afoul of the law.

-Ultimately, good compliance training results in less time organizations and their employees must devote to putting out fires and more time spent maintaining and perfecting the customer experience.
+Ultimately, good compliance training – that abides by best DOJ practices and EEOC guidelines –results in less time organizations and their employees must devote to putting out fires and more time spent maintaining and perfecting the customer experience.
 Satisfied customers are repeat customers, and repeat customers benefit the bottom line—another reason why a great training program matters for the entire organization.